Amity Institute

 • Hold, at the minimum, a degree equivalent to a U.S. Bachelor’s Degree in either Education or the academic subject field intended to teach.

-• Be employed as a teacher in his or her home country at the time of application.*
+• Be employed as a full-time lead teacher of record in his or her home country at the time of application.*

 • Meet the qualifications to teach at the primary, including pre-Kindergarten, or secondary levels in schools in his or her home country.